 - 1. The City shall establish and maintain a Drug Training Program.
 The Program shall, at a minimum, include the following: - a.
 A written statement on file and available for inspection at its Human Resources Department outlining the Program; - b.
 At least an annual educational and training component for employees which addresses drugs; and - c.
-An educational and training component for all supervisory and managerial personnel which addresses drugs.
+An educational and training component for all supervisory and managerial personnel which addresses drugs. - 2.
+The educational and training components described in paragraphs D.1.b. and D.1.c. above shall include the following: - The effects and consequences of drug use on personal health, safety and work environment.

 1

-2 3 ne educational and training components described in paragraphs .1.b. and D.1.c. above shall include the following:
+2 b.
+The manifestations and behavioral changes that may indicate drug use or abuse; and

 4

-5 6 a.
-The effects and consequences of drug use on personal health, safety and work environment.
+5 6 c.
+Documentation of training given to employees, supervisory and management personnel.

 7

-8 9 b.
-The manifestations and behavioral changes that may indicate drug use or abuse; and

-10

-11 12 C. Documentation of training given to employees, supervisory and management personnel.

-13

-14 E. Compara able Procedures
+8 E. Comparable Procedures

-15
+9

-16 17 18 19 20 Part 40 compara when su extent allowed by law and regulation, the City shall utilize 49 CFR, procedures for workplace drug testing programs in lieu of the ble procedures described herein, or incorporated by reference, ich comparable procedures are based upon the requirements of hin.
+10 11 12 13 To the extent allowed by law and regulation, the City shall utilize 49 CFR, Part 40 procedures for workplace drug testing programs in lieu of the comparable procedures described herein, or incorporated by reference, when such comparable procedures are based upon the requirements of Fla.

+14 Admin.
 Code R. 59A-24.